 - your NR is incapable of being your NR,

 - the AMHP has a good reason to think that your NR is unsuitable, or

 - it is not reasonable for you or anyone else to apply to court.

 Does everyone have a nearest relative?

-- patients remanded to hospital by the courts under sections 35 or 36,
+- patients remanded to hospital by the courts under sections 35 or 36, and

 - patients subject to interim hospital orders under section 38, and

-- restricted patients
+- restricted patients.

 Restricted patients have extra restrictions given to them because they may be a risk to the public.
 These restrictions include: